Adding a New Fishing Log Entry

 The Location section fields describe where you fished.

 If you are fishing a location for the first time, click on the Water drop-down list.
-A dialog box will appear for you to enter in information about the fishing spot.
+A dialog box will appear for you to enter in information about the water.
 The required fields are water name, state, and country.
-Optionally, you can enter in the county the body of water is located in as well as a map or image to associate with the fishing spot.
-Once the fishing spot information is entered, click the button and the fishing spot will be automatically saved and selected for you in the Water drop-down list.link to the right of the
+Optionally, you can enter in the county the body of water is located in as well as a map or image to associate with the water.
+Once the fishing spot information is entered, click the button and the water will be automatically saved and selected for you in the Water drop-down list.link to the right of the

 If you are fishing a location that you have previously entered in, simply select that location from the Water drop-down list.